alperuygur/kafka-with-python/README.md

 and execute GET /wikimedia/_doc/523744398 to fetch relevant documents.

+### 8. Run

+run consumer.py on the terminal and on the other terminal run producer.py and its all done.

 ## **Additional Configuration (Kafka Host Mapping)**

 For proper Kafka functionality on localhost (temporary setup):